unrealbg/BlazorBlog/README.md

 - .NET 9 SDK
 - Recommended: Visual Studio 2022 (latest) with ASP.NET workload
 - SQL Server (default is `(localdb)\\MSSQLLocalDB`).
 Change the connection string if needed
+- Node.js 18+ (LTS) if you plan to run the Tailwind CSS watcher during development or rely on the publish-time CSS build

 ### Configuration